 Cognitive Behavioral Therapy (CBT) is a type of short term, relates to an evidence based therapeutic model.
 It treats symptoms that have been observed by the patient as being a part of their behavior, and focuses on these symptoms as they occur in the “here and now”.

-This is a form of therapy that is active, in which the psychotherapist (Stéphanie Aebischer Hamida, Mathieu Chatelain, Audrey Gache Boileau) solicits the patient, discusses with him/her, evaluates issues related to dysfunctional thoughts or behaviors, sets the therapeutic goals (with the patient) and mesures the results obtained and the progress of the patient’s situation.
+This is an active kind of therapy, in which the psychotherapist (Stéphanie Aebischer Hamida, Mathieu Chatelain) solicits the patient, discusses with him/her, evaluates the issues relating to the patient’s dysfuctional thoughts or behaviors, sets therapeutic goals (in collaboration with the patient) and measures the results obtained and the progress that has been made.

 - Chronic pain

-Sessions last 60 minutes including 15 minutes of case study in absence of the patient.
-A charge of 180,- CHF, payable at the end of each session.
-As I have a license to practice independently in the canton of Geneva, consultations carried out by a FSP certified psychologist-psychotherapist recognized by Lpsy are reimbursed by complementary health insurances.
+Sessions last 60 minute.
+An extra 10/15 minutes of case study is completed in the absence of the patient.
+A rate of 200.- CHF is payable at the end of each session.
+As I have a license to practice independently as an Lpsy accredited psychotherapist in the canton of Geneva, sessions I carry out are reimbursed by complementary health insurances.